CU Boulder Academic and Research Achievements

 - Five faculty have been named Nobel laureates, including four since 2001.

-- Nineteen CU Boulder professors have been awarded prestigious Guggenheim Memorial Foundation Fellowships since 1998.
+- Twenty-one CU Boulder professors have been awarded prestigious Guggenheim Memorial Foundation Fellowships since 1998.
 Fellows are chosen for past achievements and exceptional promise for future accomplishments.

 - Five faculty are in the current group of Howard Hughes Medical Institute investigators.